-- Mechanism of action not clear likely due to increases in euphoria, perhaps through inhibition of tumor mediated substances - □ Benefit may decrease after 4-6 weeks - □ Example dose: dexamethasone 2-4 mg po q am and q noon
+- Mechanism of action not clear likely due to increases in euphoria, perhaps through inhibition of tumor mediated substances

+- Benefit may decrease after 4-6 weeks

+- □ Same doses as used in anorexia/cachexia

 Metamphetamines: Methylphenidate

 - Act as psychostimulants and may be of benefit if asthenia is from side effect of opioid use - Most experience is with methylphenidate short acting, begin at 2.5 to 5 mg po q am and q noon and increase as needed.
 Typical dose is 10-30 mg po q am and q noon, but sometimes need more - Extended-release formulations exist and once stable can switch to once-daily dosing. - Methylphenidate is safe even in people with advanced illness - Side effects: tremulousness, anorexia, tachycardia, myocardial ischemia and insomnia